scjx123/ip/docs/DeveloperGuide.md

 Use case ends.
 Extensions
- - 2a.
-The module file was not properly laoded.
  - 3a.
 The module given is invalid
 		 - Use case shows `[NOT FOUND]` message
 		 - Use case resumes at step 3